 The lead entrepreneurs in a new venture should prepare an elevator speech.
 Elevator Speech It is a brief, carefully constructed statement that outlines the merits of a business opportunity.
 Most elevator speeches are 45 seconds to two minutes long.

-Why is it called an elevator's speech ?
+3 Preparing to Raise Debt or Equity Financing Why is it called an elevator's speech ?